 Josh Lehner, Senior Economist with the Oregon Office of Economic Analysis and author of a recent report on the coming needs of baby boomers, speculates that millions of baby boomers will be trying to downsize as the Silver Tsunami peaks.
 Not only will there be too little affordable housing available for them, the increased competition for smaller living quarters will drive up the prices of existing homes and rental spaces, putting them even further out of reach for cash-strapped seniors.

 Though it’s tempting to blame the government, in reality, the problem is systemic.
 It will likely require the cooperation of a variety of sectors and individuals, both public and private, to come up with a solution.

-“The affordability question is real,” Davis contends.
+“The affordability question is real,” Erkes contends.
 “The senior living industry can provide housing and other services on a location-by-location basis, but overall, this crisis that is forthcoming will be much bigger than just the senior living industry alone.”